RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.UserManual.md

 #### Create a gallery

 ![My Gallery: create gallery ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/MyGallery.CreateGallery.png?raw=true)
-On the My galleries page click the Create Gallery tab.
+On the My Galleries page click the Create Gallery tab.
 This tab only shows when the user that is logged in has Create permission.

 (1) Select parent gallery
 To create a new gallery, first choose its parent.
 Choose "Top gallery" when you want the gallery to have no parent.